Study of the decay pattern of $f_0 (1370)$ as a $\kappa \bar{\kappa }$ molecular state: Numerical results and discussions

 \section{Numerical results and discussions}

-Firstly, we present the results calculated with the initial coupling $g_{F\kappa \bar{\kappa}}$ obtained by Weinberg compositeness.
+Firstly, we present the results calculated with the coupling $g_{F\kappa \bar{\kappa}}$ obtained by Weinberg criterion.
 The partial decay widths of different channels including $K \bar{K}$, $\pi \pi$, $\eta \eta$, $4 \pi$ and $K\bar{K} \pi \pi $ are shown in Table~\ref{Tab:Partialdecay}.
 These are the primary strong decay channels of $f_0(1370)$, which are approximately summed up to the total width of $f_0(1370)$: the $\Gamma_F$ in Table~\ref{Tab:Partialdecay}.
 We present results for two different couplings $g_{\kappa K \eta}$ and $g'_{\kappa K \eta}$.
 For clarity, we denote the result associated with $g'_{\kappa K \eta}$ as $\Gamma'$.
-Note that we sum up the $\sigma \sigma$ and $\rho \rho$ contributions to be the total $4 \pi$ width, assuming that the $4 \pi$ events from other intermediate states are negligible.
+We approximate the total $4\pi$ width by summing the $\sigma\sigma$ and $\rho\rho$ contributions, under the assumption that other intermediate states are negligible.
 In our framework, the $f_0(1370)$ decaying to the $K \bar{K}, \pi \pi, \eta \eta$ and $4 \pi$ channels are via the triangle loop diagrams, which are dependent on the cut-off parameters $\alpha$.
-Hence, we also present the results with different $\alpha$ in Table~\ref{Tab:Partialdecay}, to test the cut-off dependence.
+Hence, we also present the results with different $\alpha$ in Table~\ref{Tab:Partialdecay}, to study the cut-off dependence.
 From Table~\ref{Tab:Partialdecay}, we can see that when $\alpha$ varies from $2$ to $3$, the decay widths are relatively stable.
 These decay channels have been observed in experiments except the $K\bar{K}\pi \pi$ channel, which lacks measurements up to now.